influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/xpath_json.md

 It is also possible to specify a mixture of the two alternative ways of specifying fields.
-In this case, _explicitly_ defined tags and fields take _precedence_ over the batch instances if both use the same tag/field name.
+In this case, _explicitly_ defined tags and fields take _precedence_ over the batch instances if both use the same tag or field name.
 ### metric_selection (optional)

 You can specify a [XPath][xpath] query to select a subset of nodes from the XML